Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: A simulation study of the logrank test under both superpopulation and finite population inferences

-In model \eqref{eq:model_potential_outcome}, the potential event times marginally follow scaled exponential distributions, with the scales depending on the parameter $\theta$ and the covariates $X_i$'s, and their dependence structure are determined by the parameter $\rho$.
-We emphasize that in \eqref{eq:model_potential_outcome} the covariates $X_i$'s are fixed constants, or equivalently we can view \eqref{eq:model_potential_outcome} as a model conditional on the $X_i$'s.
+In model \eqref{eq:model_potential_outcome}, the potential event times marginally follow scaled exponential distributions, with the scales depending on the parameter $\theta$ and the covariates $X_i$'s, and their dependence structure is determined by the parameter $\rho$.
+The covariates $X_i$'s in \eqref{eq:model_potential_outcome} are fixed constants, or equivalently we can view \eqref{eq:model_potential_outcome} as a model conditional on the $X_i$'s.
 We consider four choices of the parameters $(\theta, \rho)$ as in Table \ref{tab:simulation}, which determine the existence of heterogeneity and dependence among the units' potential event times.
 For the potential censoring times, we generate them as i.i.d.\ samples from the following model:

-{\rev where $\exponential(1)$ denotes the exponential distribution with rate parameter 1.} Here the censoring time tends to be larger under treatment than under control.
-For the treatment assignment, we consider the following generating model:
+where the censoring time tends to be larger under treatment than under control.
+For the treatment assignments, we consider the following generating model:

 Furthermore, the potential event times $\bm{T}(1) = \bm{T}(0)$ in \eqref{eq:model_potential_outcome}, the {\rev potential} censoring times $(\bm{C}(1), \bm{C}(0))$ in \eqref{eq:model_censor}, and the treatment assignment $\bm{Z}$ in \eqref{eq:model_treatment} are mutually independent.
 Throughout the paper, under each simulation scenario, the sample size $n$ equals $1000$, and the number of simulated datasets equals $10^4$.